How Much Do Insurance Companies Pay for Pain and Suffering?

-Anyone who has experienced an injury caused by the negligence or wrongdoing of another party — such as an automobile accident, medical malpractice, or workplace accident — can choose to pursue legal action against the at-fault party for compensation.
-Typically, personal injury lawsuits seek damages for medical expenses, lost wages, and pain and suffering.
+Anyone who has experienced an injury caused due to someone else’s negligence — such as an automobile accident, medical malpractice, or workplace accident — can choose to pursue legal action against the at-fault party for settlement.
+Typically, personal injury lawsuits seek damages for medical expenses, lost wages, economic damages and pain and suffering.
 While financial damages such as medical bills are easily calculable, damage amounts for subjective aspects of the case, such as pain and suffering, can be more difficult to determine.

 For many victims, knowing how much compensation they are entitled to receive can be an important factor in their decision to file suit or not.
 Although it is difficult to accurately determine how much insurance companies will pay for pain and suffering, having an understanding of how pain and suffering works in the legal system can help victims become informed.